uferreira/cnv2netcdf/README.md

 # IMR Assignment 2 – CNV to CF-Compliant NetCDF Converter

-This repository was created for the **Institute of Marine Research (IMR)** for the **Data and Information Manager** and the **EAF-Nansen Programme**.
+This repository was created for the **Institute of Marine Research (IMR)** and the **EAF-Nansen Program**.

-The assignment involves converting a CNV file from a thermosalinograph into a **trajectory-style NetCDF** file compliant with the **Climate and Forecast (CF) Metadata Conventions**, including proper metadata population with CF-standard attributes and standard names.
+This tool convert a CNV file from a SBE thermosalinograph into a **trajectory-style NetCDF** file compliant with the **Climate and Forecast (CF) Metadata Conventions**, including proper metadata population with CF-standard attributes and standard names.

 ## Repository Structure